 Patrol Boat P29 / Boltenhagen wreck history

-P29 was built in East Germany at Peenewerft shipyard in Wolgast in 1969-70 for Volksmarine (German navy).
-She was a Kondor I class minesweeper, the 18th of total 21 ships built, 52 m in length with a beam of 7 m and weighing 361 tons.
-Her original name was Boltenhagen (GS09), after a town in Rostock.
+P29 was built in East Germany at Peene-Werft shipyard in Wolgast in 1969-70 for Volksmarine (German navy).
+She was a Kondor I class minesweeper, the 18th of total 21 ships built, about 52 m in length with a beam of 7 m.
+Her original name was Boltenhagen, after a town in Mecklenburg-Vorpommern, and pennant number GS09.
 Besides minesweeping, she patrolled the border river between East and West Germany.
 After German reunification in 1990, Boltenhagen was used as a patrol boat by German Federal Coast Guard and given a new pennant number BG31.
 She was the last Kondor I in the German Coast Guard, decommissioned in 1996.

 P29 was bought by Malta Tourism Authority in September 2005 to be scuttled as an artificial diving attraction.
 The sinking of the patrol boat was arranged by Malta Marine Foundation and done by Cassar Ship Repair.
 For environmental safety, all contaminates were cleaned from the entire ship and both engines removed before the sinking of P29.
 Both the location and the date were changed at the last moment: the proposed wreck site was shifted by some 30 m to protect seabed, and the scuttling was postponed by three days because of the weather.

 Finally on Tuesday 14th August 2007 in the morning P29 was towed from Marsa docks to Cirkewwa.
 The patrol boat was scuttled about 150 m off Susie’s Pool in the early afternoon (watch video).
-P29 now sits upright on its keel upright on sandy seabed with maximum depth of 34 m, her stern being closest point to the coast, and her bow pointing towards the sea.
+P29 wreck now sits upright on her keel on sandy seabed with maximum depth of 34 m, her stern being closest point to the coast, and her bow pointing towards the sea.

-One of P29's sister ships, P31 was scuttled off Comino in 2009, while the other one, P30 was laid up was laid up in 2013 and is waiting for her destiny at Marsa docks.
+One of P29's sister ships, P31 (Pasewalk) was scuttled off Comino in 2009, while the other one, P30 was laid up in 2013 and is waiting for her destiny at Marsa docks.

 More info about P29 dive site